To top of page

 6) Phishing scams

 Beware of phishing emails and text messages that may seem to come from a familiar bank, credit card company, or online store.
-These messages often ask for an older adult's personal data, such as login credentials or Social Security number, under the guise of verifying their account or updating their credit card information.
+These messages often ask for an older adult's personal data, such as login credentials or Social Security number, under the pretense of verifying their account or updating their credit card information.
 However, scammers use this information to steal money or additional personal information.

 7) Investment scams